antonio59/vite-aafairshare/docs/github-strategy.md

 Each deployment includes:
 - Build process with environment-specific variables
-- Firebase Hosting deployment
-- Firestore Rules deployment
-- Storage Rules deployment
+- Netlify deployment
 - GitHub Release creation (for production)
 - Slack notifications

 ## Rollback Strategy

-1. In case of deployment issues, use Firebase Hosting's rollback feature
+1. In case of deployment issues, use Netlify's rollback feature
 2. For database issues, restore from the latest backup
 3. Create a hotfix branch from `main` for emergency fixes

 ## Monitoring

-- Firebase Analytics for user metrics
+- Supabase logs and analytics for user metrics
-- Firebase Crashlytics for error reporting
 - Custom application logging for detailed debugging